Tuesday, 5 August 2014

 Stories From The Gladstone Gaol -Part 2

-In South Australia's Mid-north, approximately 221 km's from Adelaide sits the town of Gladstone, and over on Ward Street, in the towns west sits the imposing Gladstone Gaol.
+In South Australia's Mid North, approximately 221 km from Adelaide, sits the town of Gladstone.
+On Ward Street, on the western side of town, stands the imposing Gladstone Gaol.

-The gaol was constructed between 1879 and 1881 with a total cost of £21,640.
-Its grey slate floors were made from slate mined at Mintaro and carried to Gladstone by Bullock Dray
+The gaol was constructed between 1879 and 1881 at a total cost of £21,640.
+Its grey slate floors were made from slate quarried at Mintaro and transported to Gladstone by bullock dray.

 B Wing - Gladstone Gaol